 Valve recently announced its brand new shooter Counter-Strike 2, a successor to the critically acclaimed CS:GO game.
 Putting an end to the anticipation, CS2 is finally here and gamers can experience a new Counter-Strike experience.
 The game has undergone a complete overhaul and now includes updated maps, improved lighting, new gameplay elements, and the backing of a new game engine.
-Numerous players are already beta testing the game, discovering new features and changes that set Counter-Strike apart from its predecessor.
+Numerous players are already beta-testing the game, discovering new features and changes that set Counter-Strike apart from its predecessor.
 If you are a veteran player or a newbie who’s curious about all the new features and improvements in CS2, you have come to the right place.
-In this guide, let’s look at the various new features that makes Counter-Strike 2 refreshing and entertaining.
+In this guide, let’s look at the various new features that make Counter-Strike 2 refreshing and entertaining.

 All New Features in Counter-Strike 2 (Regularly Updated)

 Many players have been actively playing the Counter-Strike 2 limited test since the last week.
 Hence, the enthusiastic CS community has been putting out tweets related to new features discovered in Counter-Strike 2, and in this list, you will find all the new features in CS2.
 It also includes a few unimplemented leaks, which could definitely show up in the next few updates.

 Counter-Strike 2 is shaping things up when it comes to the number of maximum rounds.
 The game now follows an MR12 format, which means you can win the game by emerging victorious in 13 rounds.
 The maximum number of rounds has been changed to 24 now, so competitive games in CS2 will be shorter, and every round will be more meaningful.
 They have also introduced overtime to Counter-Strike 2.

 2. New ‘CS Rating’ Player Metric